Call Today (480) 289-5502

 Does Cupping Therapy Leave Bruises?

-Because cupping brings blood to the skin’s surface, it may cause temporary marks on the skin, similar to bruises.
+Because cupping brings blood to the skin’s surface, it may cause temporary marks similar to bruises.
 The marks left behind also indicate the condition of the treatment area.

 If there are no marks or they are light pink, it could mean a lack of blood flow to the area.
 Darker areas may represent an accumulation of toxins that the cups are helping flush out of your system.